newque/newque/README.md

 ### Backend integrations

+This section describes how to accept requests from Newque and serve as a backend for a channel.

 #### Pubsub

-To receive messages from a `pubsub` backend, open a ZMQ socket in `sub` mode and `connect` to the Channel using the address `tcp://PubsubChannelHost:PubsubChannelPort` and finally subscribe to all messages.
+To receive messages on a `pubsub` backend, open a ZMQ socket in `sub` mode and `connect` to the Channel using the ZMQ address `tcp://PubsubChannelHost:PubsubChannelPort` and finally `subscribe` to all messages.

 Newque will be sending data in the following format: [`Input`, message1, message2, etc].